kbysiec/vscode-go-to-mdn/README.md

 provide a personal access token (in settings) generated in his/her github account to increase the available requests number.

+* `goToMDN.shouldDisplayFlatList`

+Flag to determine if the results should be displayed as flat list or as tree with navigation.
+Default value is `true`.

 ## Source Code

 The source code is available on GitHub [here](https://github.com/AgilePlayers/vscode-go-to-mdn).

 ## Release Notes

+### 1.1.0

+Added feature allowing browsing flat list instead navigation only through tree

 ### 1.0.3